section-engineering-education/engineering-education/articles/ddos-attacks-using-botnets/index.md

 DDoS attacks have become viable (if criminal) and cost-effective options for anyone looking to take out a website or disturb the communication of home and office networks.
 This results in many attack scenarios, ranging from shady businesses using DDoS to gain a competitive advantage, to assaults in which DDoS becomes a tool of vandalism, revenge, or simply a way to get some attention.

-Full-service DDoS attacks are available for as little as $5 per hour, and the interested party can easily stretch their hour with a monthly plan that averages $38.
-Within the cybercrime ecosystem, botnet DDoS attacks are a mainstream commodity; prices continually drop, while efficacy and sophistication are constantly on the rise.
+Full-service DDoS attacks are becoming increasingly affordable to the average person.
+Within the cybercrime ecosystem, botnet DDoS attacks have become a mainstream commodity; prices continually drop, while efficacy and sophistication are constantly on the rise.

 ### Botnet Structures
 Botnet structures usually take one of two forms, and each structure is designed to give the botmaster as much control as possible.